Supplements vs Whole Foods: Why Isolated Nutrients Fall Short

 On Thanksgiving, I awoke feeling grateful that it had rained the day before, clearing the air of the wildfire smoke that had been plaguing the San Francisco area for weeks and liberating the sun from a haze of pollution.
 For the first time in weeks, I could go outside and make vitamin D from the sun instead of taking a supplement.

-Deciding between supplements vs. food?
+Deciding between supplements versus food?
 Let’s examine a few issues regarding dietary supplement benefits, so you can make an informed decision about what works best for you.

 Humans have made great advances in science, but I don’t believe we have come close to figuring out nature yet.
 In creating supplements, scientists focus on only a select few nutrients from whole foods.
 Many supplements and drugs that have been developed to approximate nature are less effective, and in some cases, even harmful.
 There’s a reason why we don't thrive on meal replacement bars as our only source of food—we can't duplicate nature.